An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Generalizations and applications

-For the special case $a=0$, we need to observe that, since this is the only streamline that does not extend infinitely into the $-z$ direction but rather ends at the stagnation point, it may happen that $z_{k+1} \le 1/2$ for some $k$, indicating a position on or inside the paraboloid.
-A possible strategy, which we shall adopt here without evaluating further options for its optimization, is then to replace $z_{k+1}$ by $(1/2 + z_k)/2$, i.e.\ the midpoint between the stagnation point and the previous estimate.
-This ensures that $z_{k+1}$ is both a valid external position and closer to the desired result than $z_k$ had been.
+For the special case $a=0$, we need to bear in mind that, since this is the only streamline that does not extend indefinitely into the negative $z$~direction but rather ends at the stagnation point, it may happen that $z_{k+1} \le 1/2$ for some $k$, indicating a position on or inside the paraboloid.
+A possible strategy, which we shall adopt here without examining further options for its optimization, is to replace $z_{k+1}$ by $(1/2 + z_k)/2$, i.e., the midpoint between the stagnation point and the previous approximate value.
+This ensures that $z_{k+1}$ is both a valid exterior position and closer to the desired result than $z_k$ had been.